Catnip: As an insect repellent

 Nepetalactone is a mosquito and fly repellent.
 Oil isolated from catnip by steam distillation is a repellent against insects, in particular mosquitoes, cockroaches, and termites.
-Research suggests that, while a more effective spatial repellant than DEET, when compared with SS220 or DEET, it is not so effective as a repellent as it is when used on the skin of humans.
+Research suggests that, while it may be a more effective spatial repellant than DEET, it is not as effective as SS220 or DEET when used on human skin.

 Effect of ingestion on humans

 Catnip has a history of use in traditional medicine for a variety of ailments such as stomach cramps, indigestion, fevers, hives, and nervous conditions.
 The plant has been consumed as a tisane, juice, tincture, infusion, or poultice, and has also been smoked.
-However, its medicinal use has fallen out of favor with the development of modern medicine.
+Its medicinal use has fallen out of favor with the development of modern medicine.

 Effect on felines

 Catnip contains the feline attractant nepetalactone.
 N. cataria (and some other species within the genus Nepeta) are known for their behavioral effects on the cat family, not only on domestic cats, but also other species.
 Several tests showed that leopards, cougars, servals, and lynxes often reacted strongly to catnip in a manner similar to domestic cats.
 Lions and tigers may react strongly as well, but they do not react consistently in the same fashion.

 With domestic cats, N. cataria is used as a recreational substance for the enjoyment of pet cats, and catnip and catnip-laced products designed for use with domesticated cats are available to consumers.
 Common behaviors cats display when they sense the bruised leaves or stems of catnip are rubbing on the plant, rolling on the ground, pawing at it, licking it, and chewing it.
 Consuming much of the plant is followed by drooling, sleepiness, anxiety, leaping about, and purring.
-Some growl, meow, scratch, or bite at the hand holding it.
-The main response period after exposure is generally between 5 and 15 minutes, after which olfactory fatigue usually sets in; however, about one-third of cats are not affected by catnip.
+Some cats growl, meow, scratch, or bite at the hand holding it.
+The main response period after exposure is generally between 5 and 15 minutes, after which olfactory fatigue usually sets in.
+About one-third of cats are not affected by catnip.
 The behavior is hereditary.

 Cats detect nepetalactone through their olfactory epithelium, not through their vomeronasal organ.
 At the olfactory epithelium, the nepetalactone binds to one or more olfactory receptors.

 A 1962 pedigree analysis of 26 cats in a Siamese breeding colony suggested that the catnip response was caused by a Mendelian-dominant gene.
 A 2011 pedigree analysis of 210 cats in two breeding colonies (taking into account measurement error by repeated testing) showed no evidence for Mendelian patterns of inheritance but demonstrated heritabilities of h^{2} = 0.51–0.89 for catnip response behavior, indicating a polygenic liability threshold model.

 A study published in January 2021 suggests that felines are specifically attracted to the iridoids nepetalactone and nepetalactol, present in catnip and silver vine, respectively.
-The compounds were found to repel mosquitos, and it is hypothesized that rubbing against the plants provides the cats with a chemical coat that protects them against mosquito bites.